fluxninja/aperture/docs/content/self-hosting/integrations/gateway/kong.md

    `KONG_PLUGINS`.

-4. Enable the Aperture Custom plugin for all the services and routes by creating a YAML file like below:
+4. Enable the Aperture Custom plugin for all the services and routes by creating a YAML file such as below:

    ```yaml
    _format_version: "3.0"